eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This QoS Policy specifies the value of the `strength` used to arbitrate among multiple DataWriters that attempt to modify the same data instance.
-It is only applicable if the :ref:`ownershipqospolicy` kind is set to EXCLUSIVE.
+It is only applicable if the :ref:`ownershipqospolicy` kind is set to
+|EXCLUSIVE_OWNERSHIP_QOS-api|.
 See |OwnershipStrengthQosPolicy-api|.

 List of QoS Policy data members: